-And when you combine the two, it’s just a whole lot of happiness.
+And when you combine the pork chips with the peach salsa, it’s just a whole lot of happiness.

 Pork lends itself to fruit (traditionally apples, cranberries etc) but for me, the power of the peach is all you need.
 A gorgeously succulent pork chop, topped with a sweet and tangy peach salsa.
 Did I say this was a dinner for two?
 Because I’m totally down for eating both right now.